pfizer-opensource/perturb_seq/README.md

 ## Software Installation
 We build off scGPT version 0.2.1 https://github.com/bowang-lab/scGPT and GEARS 0.1.2 https://github.com/snap-stanford/GEARS
-We provide a .yml file called loot_methods.yml and an install script that will create a conda environment called perturb_seq with all the necesssary packages
+We provide a .yml file called loot_methods.yml and an install script that will create a conda environment called perturb_seq with all the necesssary packages and model files

 ## Scripts
 eval.sh: example SLURM script for running jobs